Sh1Yo/x8/README.md

 - [Usage](#usage)
 - [Installation](#installation)
 - [Donation](#donation)

-# How does it work
-Firstly, it makes a few basic requests to learn the target, and then it tries to adjust the optimal amount of parameters in every request.
-Next requests contain parameters from the user-supplied list.
-If the response has unique differences - parameters from the request are split into two heaps and added to the queue for another cycle.
-Cycles repeat until there remains one parameter in every heap that causes a unique difference.

 # Features
 - A lot of things to customize: key template, value template, encodings, and even injection points.